tomcant/tomcant.github.io/content/posts/2022/06/codifying-authentication-for-terraform-cloud-in-an-aws-control-tower-environment/index.md

 create the `InfraProvisioner` role, which we know will be safe to use going forward.
 This also allows us to attach a custom policy with restrictions on what Terraform is allowed to do.

-With this mind, here's how we configure the AWS provider to provision the roles:
+With this in mind, here's how we configure the AWS provider to provision the roles:

 <div class="highlight-filename before">projects/infra-provisioner-roles/config.tf</div>